 Your Feedback is Requested!

 At this time, the department is seeking comments related to rules and implementation of the law within the state.
-The department has identified in the information below areas that, at minimum, will need addressed in rulemaking.
-Please email comments to firstname.lastname@example.org.
+Please email comments to firstname.lastname@example.org by COB on Friday, May 28.